 Now you have a few chart options so you can get the pie chart looking just the way you want.

-Show chart as donut - turn this on and your pie chart will lose it's middle and look more like this donut!
+- Show chart as donut - turn this on and your pie chart will lose it's middle and look more like a donut!
+An example is shown just below.

-Show chart in 3D - here's how your pie chart will look if you turn on 3D.
+- Show chart in 3D - here's how your pie chart will look like if you turn on 3D.

 Once you've saved your logic rules, don't forget to save PDF and you're ready to add more widgets!